weerapat123/cs50-project/README.md

 > **ShopMi** is an e-marketplace, a place where you can buy stuffs or even **sell them!**<br>
+> It supports cart-shopping feature.
+There's also a backoffice where you can manage your products.<br>
 > [Try now!](https://shopmi.herokuapp.com/)

 <br>